-- a.
-Must be in writing. - b.
+- b.
 Absent an emergency, any request for extension should be filed at least forty-eight hours before the scheduled deadline. - c.
-Must follow the standards outlined in the Federal Rules of Civil Procedure, as interpreted and applied by the Tenth Circuit, and must meet the requirements of LCvR 7.1(h)-(i). - d.
+Must follow the standards outlined in the Federal Rules of Civil Procedure, as interpreted and applied by the Tenth Circuit, and must meet the requirements of LCvR 7-1. - d.
 Counsel should not assume that the amount of time between the discovery deadline and start of trial is an invitation to request an extension of deadlines while keeping the trial date as set.
 Any request for extension of time will likely affect the trial setting. - 2.
 Settlement Conferences: It is the Court's expectation that parties attend a settlement conference mid-way through discovery.
 Requests to continue a settlement conference because discovery is not complete will not be granted absent good cause.
 The Court expects the parties to actively engage in discovery from the onset of the litigation.